wtfty/DesktopCommanderMCP/README.md

 - Configure Claude's desktop app
 - Add MCP servers to Claude's config if needed

+### Updating Desktop Commander

+When installed through npx (Option 1) or Smithery (Option 2), Desktop Commander will automatically update to the latest version whenever you restart Claude.
+No manual update process is needed.

+For manual installations, you can update by running the setup command again.

 ## Usage

 The server provides these tool categories: